About Paws at Peace

 Dr. Jennifer Lander graduated from Cornell University College of Veterinary Medicine.
 Over the last 20 years, she has worked primarily in private practice and shelter medicine in New York City.

-Losing a beloved pet is one of life’s most difficult events and Dr. Lander is passionate about helping to ensure a peaceful and comfortable transition.
-She considers it is an honor to have the opportunity to help people and their special companions in their greatest time of need.
+Losing a beloved pet is one of life’s most difficult events, and Dr. Lander is passionate about helping ensure a peaceful and comfortable transition.
+She considers it an honor to have the opportunity to help people and their special companions in their greatest time of need.

 paws at peace dr. jessica